UO-CIT-juliahannasmith/cit281-lab2/index.md

 ### About this lab:
 * Introduced local git repositories
 * Practice cloning and downloading cloud repos
-* More command line practice
+* More command line prectivce